 - Inspect temporary files.
 These files consist of either the input or output of a Robot and exist briefly on the encoding machine.
-Temporary files are UUID hashed, however, and cannot be traced back to the original user or customer.
+Temporary files are named by UUIDv4 without dashes, however, and cannot be traced back to the original user or customer.

 - Access Transloadit’s S3 buckets

 A small positive during this startling discovery is that a few years earlier, we had already limited what our encoding machines have access to.
 So, even with root access, machines would not be able to get access to AWS resources (besides S3), our database, or our customers’ secrets.

 - Improved our filtering to accommodate for externally-referenced malicious payloads and are no longer allowing this rare type of image on a vulnerable stack.
 The Assembly now ends in an error and throws a warning asking you to upgrade to stack v2.0.3.

 - Removed the new supervisor process and restored running our process as a non-privileged user, adding monitoring to production so that we get paged should this ever change again.

 - Created a C library that prevents ImageMagick from making any network request on its own.